craig-grant630/HelpTick/README.md

 | <img src="./documents/features/deleteticket.png" width="400" /> | <img src="./documents/features/customereditticket.png" width="400" /> |

 <ins> Adminastrors Features </ins>

+Administrators Dashboard

+-  Personalized welcome message with user's email.
+- Button to view active tickets that have not been resolved.

+Ticket Queue

+- Page shows all tickets that have not been resolved va table form.
+- There is a link on the left that redirects to ticket details.
+- Assign ticket button allows the admin to assign ticket to engineer.

+Assign Ticket

+- Simplistic form design that allows admins to choose from a list of engineers.

+Admins Ticket Details

+- Ticket detail view
+- Displays ticket info, status, and ticket metadata

 |  Admins Dashboard  |  Ticket Queue   |
 |:-----|:--------:|
 | <img src="./documents/features/admindash.png" width="400" /> | <img src="./documents/features/adminticketqueue.png" width="400" />|